OWASP/www-project-threat-dragon/docs-2/trust/dast.md

 ## Dynamic Application Security Testing (DAST)

-AST is the process of testing code that is running to identify potential vulnerabilities and misconfigurations.
+DAST is the process of testing code that is running to identify potential vulnerabilities and misconfigurations.
 This is provided by [ZAP](https://www.zaproxy.org/docs/docker/about/) and is run as part of every commit.

 ZAP scan results are attached to the output of an action.